 8. Your Financial Planner Doesn’t Seem Interested in Your Specific Needs

+Like I said before, everyone’s needs for a financial planner are different.
+Your financial planner should strive to understand you, not the other way around.
 People who offer services should always be interested in the needs and goals of their customers.

 “A financial advisor’s number one goal should be to help the client understand and achieve their financial goals,” said Jake Oyler, a financial advisor with Colwyn Investments.
 “There should be a definitive process to reveal these goals.
 If an advisor does not make sufficient effort to gather this information, or they try to push a product that doesn’t make sense for the client, this advisor isn’t a good fit for that client.”